tcNickolas/q-sharp-pocket-guide-samples/README.md

 # Q# Pocket Guide Samples
 Code samples for the book ["Q# Pocket Guide"](https://www.oreilly.com/library/view/q-pocket-guide/9781098108854/) by Mariia Mykhailova.

+*The code in the main branch of this repository matches the book text, which uses QDK 0.24 (March 2022).
+You can find the code updated to Modern QDK (February 2024) in the branch [qdk1.0](https://github.com/tcNickolas/q-sharp-pocket-guide-samples/tree/qdk1.0).*

 ## Part I. Q# Programming Language

 ### [Chapter 1.
 Program Structure](./samples/chapter%201)